-Searching for answers to simple and complex questions on how to invest in any type of wealth creation (property, shares, a business) or investing in yourself you find some interesting claims, strategies, tips and myths.
+Searching for answers to questions on how to invest in any type of wealth creation (property, shares, a business) or investing in yourself, you’ll find many claims, strategies, tips and myths.
 It’s common to feel overwhelmed by information and choice – but you can have fun playing the game of investing and reduce your risk at the same time.

 Many investment gurus understand the psychology of investing – as well as the psychology of marketing and sales.
 Getting help to make decisions and to be motivated is a great.
 But even better if targeted at what will get you the results you’re looking for – with minimal risk.